Kuba-Jeziorski/to-do-list/README.md

-Simple project of To Do List made with TS and SCSS.
+# Simple project of To Do List made with TS and SCSS. (undone)

+## edit: At some point I decided to write this project into React.
+It's not complete so some functionalities may not work properly

 Features: